Chart Color Schemes

 Kings Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, Kings Park (Vic.) statistical area (Lv2) has an estimated population of around 8,165.
-This reflects a decrease of 38 people since the 2021 Census, which reported a population of 8,203.
-The change is inferred from AreaSearch's estimation of the resident population at 8,163 following examination of the latest ERP data release by the ABS (June 2024), along with validation of three new addresses since the Census date.
-This level of population equates to a density ratio of 3,227 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 77.0% of overall population gains during recent periods.
+The population of the suburb of Kings Park (Vic.) is estimated to be around 8,165 as of Feb 2026.
+This figure reflects a decrease from the 2021 Census which reported a population of 8,203 people.
+The latest estimate by AreaSearch, based on examination of ERP data released by the ABS in June 2024 and validation of new addresses since the Census date, is 8,163 residents.
+This results in a population density ratio of approximately 3,227 persons per square kilometer, placing Kings Park (Vic.) in the upper quartile relative to other locations assessed by AreaSearch.
+Overseas migration contributed significantly to population growth in the area, accounting for about 77% of overall population gains during recent periods.

 Frequently Asked Questions - Population